pyeve/eve/docs/features.rst

 Resources can or cannot expose individual item endpoints.
 API consumers could get access to ``/people/``, ``/people/<ObjectId>/`` and ``/people/Doe/``, but only to ``/works/``.
-When you do grant access to item endpoints, you can define up to two lookups, both defined via regex.
+When you do grant access to item endpoints, you can define up to two lookups, both defined with regexes.
 The first will be the primary endpoint and will match your database primary key structure (i.e. an ``ObjectId`` in a MongoDB database).

 .. code-block:: console